Greyhound insurance

 Dotty about dogs?
 Get a 5% multi-pet discount when you insure more than one pet with us.

-*Based on all Agria Pet Insurance claims received between November 2023 and May 2024.
+*Based on all Agria Pet Insurance and Royal Kennel Club Pet Insurance claims received between January 2025 and December 2025.

 Want to know about our insurance policies?
 From multi-pet coverage to pre-existing conditions, we have lifetime insurance options for cats, rabbits, horses, and dogs, including older dogs.